nordic-rse/nordic-rse.github.io/content/join.md

 ### Stay connected / join the conversation

-Our Zulip chat space, shared with our friends at[CodeRefinery](https://coderefinery.org/), is the heart of our community.
+Our Zulip chat space, shared with our friends at [CodeRefinery](https://coderefinery.org/), is the heart of our community.
 It’s a low-barrier, welcoming place to connect, ask questions, and exchange ideas.
 By signing up (free and easy with a valid email address), you can:

 - **Follow** what’s happening in the Nordic RSE community
 - **Join event planning** and discussions